axelcournac/3C_tutorial/README.md

 from histo_r import *
 histo_r(m.sum(axis=0),100)
 ```
-The function histo_r(V,N) makes a histogram of the vector V in N bins and plots the results as a bar plot (it is an equivalent of the R function hits).
+The function histo_r(V,N) makes a histogram of the vector V in N bins and plots the results as a bar plot (it is an equivalent of the R function hist() ).

 In the python code.